Azure/azure-event-hubs/samples/kafka/flink/README.md

 mvn exec:java -Dexec.mainClass="FlinkTestConsumer"
 ```

-If the Kafka enabled Event Hub has events (for instance, if your producer is also running), then the consumer should now begin receiving events from topic `test`.
+If the Kafka-enabled Event Hub has events (for instance, if your producer is also running), then the consumer should now begin receiving events from topic `test`.
 If you would like to change the topic, change the TOPIC constant in `consumer/src/main/java/com/example/app/FlinkTestConsumer.java`.

 Check out [Flink's Kafka Connector Guide](https://ci.apache.org/projects/flink/flink-docs-stable/dev/connectors/kafka.html) for more detailed information on connecting Flink to Kafka.